jmquigley/meshwork/README.md

     }

 ### Command Line
-The package.json files within each module can be built directly from the commandline.
-A base package and a list of modules are given:
+The package.json files within each module can be built (merged) directly from the command line.
+A base package and a list of modules are given as parameters to the CLI:

 ```
 $ meshwork --base=package.json --modules={file1},{file2},... [--verbose]
 ```

 ### Inline
-The configuration can also be passed directly to the `meshwork()`.
+The configuration can also be passed directly to the `meshwork()` as a JSON object:

     const meshwork = require('meshwork');